exhibitions | paintings | catalogues | news | biography & bliography | contact

 BIOGRAPHICAL NOTE

 Anne Madden is particularly well known in both Ireland and France where she has divided her time for the past forty years.
 Of Irish and Anglo-Chilean origin, Anne Madden spent her first years in Chile.
 Her parents returned to Europe to live in Ireland and in London, where she subsequently attended the Chelsea School of Arts and Crafts.
-During this period she was impressed by an important exhibition of American painting at the Royal Academy, particularly by the works of Sam Francis and Jean-Paul Riopelle.
+During this period she was impressed by an important exhibition of American painting at the Royal Academy.
 It was Abstract Expressionism that opened up new possibilities of experimentation for her at that time.
-She later met these artists in Paris along with Joan Mitchell and others with whom she exchanged works.
+She later met some of these artists in Paris and New York among them Jean-Paul Riopelle, Joan Mitchell, Mark Rothko, Lee Krasner and others with some of whom she exchanged works.
 The techniques employed included palette knife and paint flows and soon involved the use of multiple canvases as a means of creating pictorial interactions.

 Anne Madden holds an honorary doctorate from University College Dublin (LLd, 2006).
 The same year a television documentary produced by Mind the Gap Films was shown as part of RTE ’s Arts Lives series.
-In 2007, the artist was invited to deliver the prestigious Winter Lecture at Irish Museum of modern Art.
+In 2007 the artist was invited to deliver the prestigious Winter Lecture at Irish Museum of modern Art, and in 2008 was made Officier des Arts et des Lettres by the French Government.

 Anne Madden lives and works in Dublin.